w3f/General-Grants-Program/grants/targeted/messaging.md

 # HOPR

 ## Project Description
 This grant application supports the development of a decentralized and privacy-preserving messaging protocol called HOPR.
-Within the framework of this grant application we will be able to finalize a first specification, implementation of the protocol and assess how HOPR could improve the Substrate & Polkadot stack.
+Within the framework of this grant application we will be able to finalize a first specification, implementation of the protocol and assess how HOPR could improve the Substrate & Polkadot stack and how dedicated HOPR parachain could benefit the development of the protocol.
 Validity Labs recently started developing HOPR as a privacy-preserving and incentivized messaging protocol which provides:
 * metadata-anonymity (and not just end-to-end encryption) via Chaumian onion encryption
 * incentives for relayers that get paid by the sender of a message or third parties (similar to meta-transactions currently discussed for other blockchains) instead of just relying on services by altruistic parties (e.g. as required for TOR)
 * efficient implementations without proof-of-work or SNARKs that would hinder adoption on embedded or mobile devices